If you or your traveling companion are over 50 and planning a trip, here are some strategies for making your journey safe and comfortable.

-To avoid unauthorized “visitors” to your room, Liz Dahl of Boomer Travel Patrol says to skip placing the “clean my room” sign on your door and instead, stop at the desk when you’re leaving and ask that your room be cleaned.
+To avoid unauthorized “visitors” to your room, skip placing the “clean my room” sign on your door and instead, stop at the desk when you’re leaving and ask that your room be cleaned.
 This way, you aren’t advertising that your room is empty, save for your belongings.
 (More safety tips in 7 Safety Tips for Senior Travelers.)

 Sightseeing Safety Tips